antonio-leitao/agripa.nvim/README.md

 ## Usage

 ### Commands
--   `:AgripaAdd` - Add files to the context using Telescope.
+-   `:AgripaContext` - Add and remove files to the context using Telescope.
--   `:AgripaRemove` - Remove files from the context using Telescope.
 -   `:AgripaList` - List all files currently in the context.
 -   `:AgripaAI` - Open a prompt window and send a request to the AI model.
 -   `:AgripaYank` - Copy the current context to the clipboard.